Chennaiyin FC: Csaba László (2020–2021)

 Csaba László took the charge of the club on 30 August 2020.
 He had an average season with three wins and 11 draws.
 On April 10, 2021, he parted ways with the club.

 Božidar Bandović (2021–2022)

-Chennaiyin FC appointed Bozidar Bandovic as their manager for the 2021–22 season following the 0–5 defeat to FC Goa - the heaviest loss endured by the club in its history, the club said in a statemen.
+Chennaiyin FC appointed Bozidar Bandovic as their manager for the 2021–22 season following the 0–5 defeat to FC Goa - the heaviest loss endured by the club in its history, the club said in a statement.
 "Bandovic was in charge of the first team for 16 matches - winning five, drawing four and losing seven.
 The team's assistant coach Syed Sabir Pasha will take over in the interim.
 Over the years, we've lost and won.
 But as a club, losing like this is something we cannot stand by and watch.
 And for now, we have full confidence in Sabir to see the season through," co-owner Vita Dani stated.